sixdgt/IR_STW7071CEM_Assignment/README.md

 # Coventry University FBL Publications Search Engine
 This project implements a **vertical search engine** comparable to Google Scholar, specialized in retrieving **papers and books published by members of Coventry University's School of Economics, Finance and Accounting**.

-It crawls the relevant web pages from [PurePortal of Coventry University], extracts publication information, and allows users to search publications by keywords with results ranked by relevance.
+It crawls the relevant web pages from [PurePortal of Coventry University], extracts publication information, allows users to search publications by keywords, and classifies publication topics and other news articles headline using a Logistic Regression text classifier
 ---

 ## Features